National Processing Company Review

 - Louisville, KY

-National Processing Company (NPC) is a large merchant account provider, currently serving over 240,000 merchants nation-wide.
+National Processing Company (NPC) is a large merchant account provider, currently serving over 240,000 merchants nationwide.
 The company is headquartered in Louisville, Kentucky, and was originally established back in 1979.
 It has since gone through a complicated series of mergers and acquisitions, and since 2010 has been a subsidiary of Vantiv.

 Unfortunately, NPC seems to suffer many of the same service problems that we noted in our review of Vantiv.
-Expensive non-cancellable leases, poorly disclosed contract terms, and expensive account fees are all popular complaints against NPC.
-While the company offer a range of products and services that will fit in with just about any small or medium-sized business, most of them don’t really stand out from what their competitors offer.
+Expensive non-cancellable leases, poorly disclosed contract terms and expensive account fees are all popular complaints against NPC.
+While the company offers a range of products and services that will fit in with just about any small or medium-sized business, most of them don’t really stand out from what their competitors offer.
 Their one fairly unique offering is NPC Secure, an internet-based virtual terminal that supports eCommerce and also serves as a basic POS system when connected to a card swiper.